michaeljolley/michaeljolley/src/content/blog/2022/making-a-man-lessons-learned-from-my-single-mother/index.md

 Like the other lessons, it wasn't just something she said.
 It was something she lived.
 She made sure that I could always depend on her word.
 If she said she'd do something or be somewhere, I could count on it.
-If she threatened a punishment for an action, she always followed through.
+If she threatened punishment for an action, she always followed through.

 In all my years of baseball, band, award ceremonies, school trips, graduations, my wedding, our kids' births, etc., my dad attended one football game.
 My mom was there for all of it.

-## Give Everyone the VIP Treatment
+## Show Love and Give Hope

 In my pre-teen and early teenage years, I was super active in our local church.
 I worked in the children's department each Sunday and naturally the kids there would look up to me and the other workers.
-Every once and a while, one of the kids would come up to me to chat and I'd often blow them off.
+Every once in a while, one of the kids would come up to me to chat and I'd often blow them off.
+I was very insecure and worried I'd seem less "cool" by chatting it up with them.

 Mom would always correct me later.
-She'd remind me that everyone is dealing with something.
+"You may be the only light someone sees today.
+Show them love and give them hope."
+She would always remind me that we never know what is going on behind the scenes in people's lives.

+> You may be the only light someone sees today.
+Show them love and give them hope.

+People who saw us likely never knew there were times when there was little more than cereal to eat at home.
+They'd never know that I was afraid to answer the phone out of fear it might be my dad.

+If I'm completely honest with myself, this has been the hardest lesson to master.
+Whether I'm feeling insecure or aggravated, I don't always show that grace and kindness to everyone.
+But it's a goal I'm constantly striving toward because of the example my mother set.

+## The Farewell Tour

+In her final weeks, we brought her home under hospice care.
+She was relatively alert, though, as time progressed, she couldn't communicate as well as she'd like.
+In those weeks, she had what I call "her farewell tour."
+The house stayed full of friends, family, and old co-workers who came to see her and tell her how much she meant to them.

+She enjoyed each and every visit and was always so happy when someone new walked into her room.
+I'm happy she had that time, but I'm happier that I was there.
+Most of the stories I had never heard.
+Many of the people I had never met.
+There were life-long friends.
+There were single moms who she had mentored or counseled over the years.
+So many more people were affected by her life than I could have imagined.

+## Who was Elaine Jolley?

 <Image src="./mom.jpg" alt="Mom" style="width:70%;margin:auto;"/>

+I've tried to encapsulate what my mom was like several times, but the best description of Elaine Jolley is found in the Bible.
+Galatians 5:22-23 describes what the world should see in people who are Christ-followers.

+> "But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness, and self-control."

+There is nothing I could write or say to describe her better than those verses.
+Everyone was better for knowing her.
+The world was better with her in it.
+On my first Mother's Day without her, I love you mom.